pvdz/tenko/tests/testcases/assigns/assigning_to_keyword/gen/should_listen_to_use_strict_directive_in_getter_wrapped/do.md

 `````
 throws: Parser error!
-  Cannot use this name (do) as a variable name because: Cannot never use this reserved word as a variable name
+  Cannot use this name (`do`) as a variable name because: Cannot never use this reserved word as a variable name

 foo = {
   get x(){
     "use strict";
     (do = x);
-        ^------- error
+     ^^------- error

   }
 }